Azure/Verified-Telemetry-Solution-Sample/README.md

 * In order to get VT status for Soil Mositrue 2 telemetry, we should collect a fingerprint template (ideally once).
 * To collect the fingerprint template for the attached sensor 'Soil Moisture 2' telemetry, issue command `Set/Reset Fingerprint Template`

-> Note if the fingerprint template is not set for a sensor, VT status cannot be obtained and will result in telemetry data shown in *RED*
+  > Note: If the fingerprint template is not set for a sensor, VT status cannot be obtained and will result in telemetry data shown in *RED*

     ![Issue command to setup VT for telemetry soilMoistureExternal2](./media/dashboard_reset-2.png)